Richard Pánik: Professional

 On 27 September 2024, HC Slovan Bratislava announced Pánik signed a short-term contract with the team, lasting until November league break.
 Following the end of his contract with Bratislava, Panik signed with Lokomotiv Yaroslavl of the Kontinental Hockey League (KHL) for the remainder of the 2024–25 season.
+As part of Lokomotiv, Panik won two Gagarin Cups in a row.

 International play

 Pánik was selected to play for Slovakia at the 2010 IIHF World Championship, where he recorded two assists and finished a plus-minus rating of +3.

 Pánik also represented Slovakia at the 2014 Winter Olympics in Sochi, where the nation finished in 11th in the tournament; Pánik did not record a point.

 Personal life

 In July 2016, Pánik married his long-time girlfriend, Nikola Kochanová.

 In April 2018, Pánik was arrested after refusing to leave the entrance of Bevvy, near Scottsdale, Arizona.
 He was later released with criminal citation.